goat-community/data_preparation/README.md

 # Setup

-1. Create your personal .env from .env.template
+1. Create your personal `.env` environment file from `.env.template`
-2. Create your personal id.rsa and id.rsa.pub from the templates
-3. Run `docker-compose up -d`
+2. Run `docker-compose up -d`
-4. Work inside the docker container
+3. Work inside the docker container
-5. Init the database with `python initdb.py`
+4. Initialise a local database by running `python initdb.py`
+5. Orchestrate the data preparation pipeline via the `manage.py` CLI

 # Using the CLI

 Execute `manage.py` at the root of this repository along with the following options to run the pipeline.
+Multiple actions and datasets may be strung together to be run sequentially.
+It is however important that the pipeline is executed in the order: collection, preparation and export.

-`--action` or `-a`
+`--actions` or `-a`

-`--data-set` or `-d`
+`--datasets` or `-d`

 `--region` or `-r`

-The different actions can be executed by the `--action` or `-a` argument.
-Each action can be used individually or in combination.
-Each action will be performed on one or more datasets.
-The supported datasets are currently:

-Collection:
+### Supported actions
+Actions may be performed individually or strung together to be run sequentially.

+- collection
+- preparation
+- export

+### Supported datasets
+Datasets may be processed individually or strung together to be run sequentially.

+#### Collection
 - building
 - poi
 - landuse